 In 2008, the Russian national team became world champion in hockey.
 During the championship in 2009, the Russian national team confirmed its title.
 Russian hockey is known for high level of development of regional clubs.
 There are a lot of strong economically and organizationally hockey centers on the map of Russia: Omsk, Magnitogorsk, Cherepovets, Yaroslavl, Ufa, Kazan, Nizhny Novgorod, etc.

 Kontinental Hockey League (KHL) is developing.
 KHL is an open international ice hockey league in Eurasia, established in 2008.
 KHL is based on the Russian Hockey Super League.
-The League includes 20 clubs from Russia and one club from Belarus, Kazakhstan and Latvia, and there are plans to eventually expand the number of participants.
+The League includes clubs from Russiam, Belarus, Kazakhstan, Latvia, and there are plans to eventually expand the number of participants.

 Most known hockey players from Russia today:

 Alexander Ovechkin, Alexei Morozov, Evgeni Malkin, Sergei Zinoviev, Sergei Fedorov, Ilya Kovalchuk.

 Russian chess school is known all over the world.
 The most famous names of recent decades are the chess champions Vladimir Kramnik, Garry Kasparov, Anatoly Karpov.

 Russian driver Vitaly Petrov performed for the Renault team.
 As a result of the 2010 season he took 13th place.
 In the first race in 2011 (Grand Prix of Australia) he took the third place for the first time in history.